 Executive Biographies

-Dr Jane Kohlhoff, Vice President
+Dr Jane Kohlhoff, President

 Dr Kohlhoff is a Clinical Psychologist, Senior Lecturer in the UNSW School of Psychiatry and ARC DECRA Fellow.
 She has research interests in perinatal, infant and early childhood mental health.
 Her work focuses on the development, evaluation and implementation of early interventions for children and families, and investigation of the roles of attachment, early environmental and biological factors in the intergenerational transmission of parenting and psychological outcomes for children.
 Jane has worked with her international colleagues to develop and evaluate a new attachment-based parenting program for young children (12-24 months) presenting with disruptive behaviours called 'Parent-Child Interaction Therapy-Toddler' and is currently running a large Randomised Controlled Trial to evaluate its efficacy.
 Additional work includes a pilot study evaluating a web-based app to facilitate developmental surveillance for young children attending GP clinics and a NSW Health funded pilot of 'Parent-Child Interaction Therapy' delivered via the internet to families with young children living in rural and remote NSW.